panvakalo/saber-shop/README.md

 # video

 ### Description
-This is the assignment for a vuejs video manager
+This is the assignment for a VueJS Light Saber Shop

 ### Project setup
 ```